alokkumarr/my-big-project-/doc/operations.md

 This document describes how to install and configure SAW Services in an environment.

-# Installing

-To install SAW Security, use the SAW bundle package which coordinates installation of SAW modules.
-See the SAW bundle package Operations Guide for closer details about installing.

 # Prerequisites

 Before starting an installation of SAW Services ensure the following